Høvikodden

 Høvikodden is a headland in Bærum municipality, Norway, by the Oslofjord near the populated area Høvik, whence its name was taken.
+There are about 276 people per square kilometer around Høvikodden which is densely populated.

 It is the site of the Henie Onstad Kunstsenter.
 A small beach is nearby.

 Further east are the headquarters of the classification company Det Norske Veritas.

+The climate is continental.
+The average temperature is 5 °C. The warmest month is July, at 16 °C, and the coldest is January, at −6 °C.

 Høvikodden Beach

 The beach at Høvikodden is quite small and is 50 m south of Hennie Onstand Kunstsenter.
 It has fine sand and a plunge brew out on the headland to the west.
 There is a sculpture park outside the arts center.
 There are coastal path in both directions.